-The current experiments have found that (some) Japanese speakers associate voiced obstruents 528 and higher mora counts to post-evolution Pokémon characters.
-Some English speakers too showed 529 similar patterns, although the results were not as clear as those of Japanese speakers.
-These results 530 confirm the previous corpus-based study (Anonymous, 2016), and further strengthen the existence 531 of sound symbolic patterns in Pokèmon naming conventions.
-Experiment 2 further shows that 532 those who are not very familiar with Pokémon also show the same sound symbolic effects.
-How-533 ever, we also note that not every participant followed the sound symbolic rules we examined, which 534 suggests a more nuanced view of sound symbolism.
-It probably suggests that the effects of voiced 535 obstruents and mora lengths-not too surprisingly-do not entirely determine how Pokémon char-536 acters are named.
-There was also a large inter-speaker variability in terms of to what degrees they 537 follow the sound-symbolic principles-the inter-speaker variation in sound symbolism is a topic 538 that has been understudied, and needs more attention in future research.
-539
+The current experiments have found that (some) Japanese speakers associate voiced obstruents and higher mora count to post-evolution Pokémon characters.
+Some English speakers too showed similar patterns, although the results were not as clear as those of Japanese speakers.
+These results confirm the previous corpus-based study (Kawahara et al. 2018b), and further strengthen the claim that there are sound symbolic patterns in Pokémon naming conventions.
+Experiment 2 further shows that those who are not very familiar with Pokémon also show the same sound symbolic effects.
+However, we also note that not every participant followed the sound symbolic rules we examined, which suggests a more nuanced view of sound symbolism.
+It probably suggests that the effects of voiced obstruents and mora lengths-not too surprisingly-do not entirely determine how Pokémon characters are named.
+There was also a large inter-speaker variability in terms of the degree to which they follow the sound-symbolic principles-inter-speaker variation in sound symbolism is a topic that has been understudied, and needs more attention in future research.

-More generally, we believe that what we found in this study, as well as in Anonymous (2016), is a tip of an iceberg.
+More generally, we believe that what we found in this study, as well as in Kawahara et al. (2018b), is a tip of an iceberg.
 There are many more remaining tasks for this general project on the sound symbolic patterns of Pokémon names.
-The first one is the analysis of existing Pokémon names in English, which is on-going.10 Whether Japanese and English show the same sound symbolic patterns in their respective Pokémon lexicon is an interesting question to pursue, given the different results we obtained between Experiments 2 and 3.
+The first one is the analysis of existing Pokémon names in English, which is on-going.13 Whether Japanese and English show the same sound symbolic patterns in their respective Pokémon lexicon is an interesting question to pursue, given the different results we obtained between Experiments 2 and 3.
 Other sound symbolic factors may have been at work in Experiments 2 and 3, which could have resulted in the observed small effect sizes.

-The overall results suggest the possibility that there may be sound symbolic patterns that are shared across languages (Blasi et al., 2016; Shinohara and Kawahara, 2016) as well as those that are language-specific (Diffloth, 1994; Garrigues, 1995; Saji et al., 2013).
-On the one hand, the phonological length effects-the addition of a CV syllable-were very robust for both Japanese 550 and English speakers.
-On the other hand, the difference between one vs. two voiced obstruents was 551 observed only with Japanese speakers.
-We are looking forward to addressing the issue of univer-552 sality and language specificity of sound symbolic patterns with speakers with different language 553 background.
-Since Pokémon is translated into many different languages, and people from many 554 different language backgrounds are familiar with Pokémon, the sound symbolic study of Pokémon 555 names offers a forum to investigate the issue of the universality and language-specificity of sound 556 symbolic patterns.
-In general, the current results raise interesting questions for future research in 557 sound symbolism.
-558
+The overall results suggest the possibility that there may be sound symbolic patterns that are shared across languages (Blasi et al. 2016; Shinohara and Kawahara 2016) as well as those that are language-specific (Diffloth 1994; Garrigues 1995; Saji et al. 2013).
+On the one hand, the phonological length effects-the addition of a CV syllable-were very robust for both Japanese and English speakers.
+On the other hand, the difference between one vs. two voiced obstruents was observed only with Japanese speakers.
+We are looking forward to addressing the issue of universality and language specificity of sound symbolic patterns with speakers with different language backgrounds.
+Since Pokémon is translated into many different languages, and people from many different language backgrounds are familiar with Pokémon, the sound symbolic study of Pokémon names offers a forum to investigate the issue of the universality and language-specificity of sound symbolic patterns.
+In general, the current results raise interesting questions for future research in sound symbolism.